Organizational Culture Assessment

 For more than a decade, ECI’s research has consistently shown that organizations with strong ethics cultures reduce their risk of noncompliance.
 Specifically, when companies build strong cultures; a) fewer employees observe misconduct and b) those that do are more likely to report suspected wrongdoing to management.
 Even further, employees feel less pressure to compromise standards in order to do their jobs; they are more engaged; more satisfied with their work; and more likely to remain with their current employer for more than 5 years.

-ECI has developed a means for assessing organizational ethical culture.
+ECI has developed a means for organizational ethics culture assessments.

 With the input of some of the most highly regarded scholars from leading universities we have tested and validated a series of metrics to understand: